wodenx/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/DesignElementConcepts.md

 Actually, `withLinkEditor` is not itself a token; it is a *token generator*.
 That is, it is a function which accepts some parameters and *returns* a token.
-In this case, it accpets a node key, and returns a token which makes a link editable, and stores its data at the specified location.
+In this case, it accepts a node key, and returns a token which makes a link editable, and stores its data at the specified location.
 This pattern is very common in Bodiless.